Skip to main content

 Type: string[] | undefined

-A list of file extensions (in priority order) that Graphile Worker should attempt to import directly when loading tasks.
-Defaults to [".js", ".cjs", ".mjs"].
+A list of file extensions (in priority order) that Graphile Worker should attempt to import as Node modules when loading task executors from the file system.

 worker.gracefulShutdownAbortTimeout